vaginessa/blog/books/go-cookbook/porting-yoga-from-c-to-go.md

 I was pleasently surprised that debugger in Visual Studio Code works decently.

-I found one porting mistake by stepping through the code but it didn't fix all test failures.
+I found one porting mistake by stepping through the code but fixing it didn't fix test failures.

 I spent a bit more time stepping through the code but not knowing what results to expect I decided that it's not a promising approach.